-When it comes to sleep training kids, there are plenty of recommendations that can be given to make night time sleep go smoother.
-These guidelines can also be tailored to the child based on their age, health, milestones reached, etc.
+When it comes to sleep training kids, there are so many recommendations out there that it can be hard to know where to start.
+And, these recommendations can change based on a child’s age, health, milestones reached, etc.

 However, there are some basic recommendations that can help any child fall asleep easier.
 These recommendations can also help adults get those ideal 8 hours a night that we all hope for!
 Here are my 5 recommendations for a smoother bedtime: